 - 1 large egg

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

 - 2 teaspoon baking powder

-- 3 cups flour
+- 3 cups all-purpose flour

-- ⅓ cup cocoa powder
+- ¼ cup unsweetened cocoa powder

-- 8 oz cream cheese softened
+- 8 ounces cream cheese softened

 - 7 ounces marshmallow cream also called marshmallow fluff

-- 1/2 cup strawberries
+- ½ cup strawberries

-- 1/2 cup kiwi
+- ½ cup kiwi

-- 1/2 cup blueberries
+- ½ cup blueberries

-- 1/2 cup bananas
+- ½ cup bananas

 - Preheat oven to 400°F.

-- Beat in egg, vanilla and almond extract.
-In a separate bowl, combine baking powder and flour.
+- Beat in egg, vanilla and vanilla extract.

-- Add to butter mixture, one cup at a time, mixing until just combined after each addition.
+- In a separate bowl, combine baking powder and flour.
+Add to butter mixture, one cup at a time, mixing until just combined after each addition.

-- On a floured surface (I use a big cutting board), roll each ball to about ⅛” – ¼” thick.
-Using 3-inch to 3 ½ -inch round cookie cutter, cut out cookies.
-Repeat with remaining dough.
+- On a floured surface (I use a big baking mat or cutting board), roll each ball to about ¼” thick.
+Using 3-inch to 3 ½ -inch round cookie cutter, cut out cookies and place on large baking sheet.